thebitcave/divine-proportions-toolkit-for-photoshop/README.md

 # Divine Proportions Toolkit

+_Please note that this project is no longer under active developement._

 This toolkit eases the process of composing your work (be it a photograph or a design) with a list of features and functionalities that create shapes mocking the divine proportions.

 Using the kit is really simple: just select a layer, make a marquee selection and choose the path type you need.